Winter Blues or Something More? The Seasonal Affective Disorder That Hits Women Hardest.

 What Is SAD and Who Does It Affect?

-There are 10 key signs and symptoms of SAD to look out for:
+Here are some of the key signs and symptoms of SAD that to look out for:

 1. Feeling lethargic and lacking in energy.